by Mark E. Mountjoy

 1 Moses himself was born eighty years BEFORE crossing the Red Sea, (Aaron, eighty three, Ex.
 7:7) and, while (obviously some were younger) there is no reason to believe Israelites may not have been his same age or even older.

 2 According to Yadin, refugees and survivors AND MILITANTS from the A.D.70 Destruction flooded the Diaspora.
-(Bar Kokhba p.
-17).
-Luke says as much, "They will fall by the sword AND WILL BE TAKEN PRISONERS to all the nations.
+(Yigael Yadin, Bar Kokhba p.
+17, Random House 1982).
+In the Gospel According to Luke, Jesus says as much, "They will fall by the sword AND WILL BE TAKEN PRISONERS to all the nations.
 Jerusalem will be trampled on by the Gentiles until the times of the Gentiles are fulfilled."
 (Luke 21:24).
 These Jewish militant prisoners, working in Roman munitions factories, made poor quality weapons years in advance in careful preparation of the final Jewish war (ibid. p.
 20).

 3 1 Thessalonians 5:21.